Date of Degree

 Copyright 2012 Majid Emadi

 Emadi, Majid.
 "Flame structure and thermo-acoustic coupling for the low swirl burner for elevated pressure and syngas conditions."
-PhD diss., University of Iowa, 2012.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.